Legg Mason profit up with first net inflows since 2007

-Asset manager Legg Mason Inc (LM.N) said on Friday quarterly profit topped expectations as the company reported its first quarterly net inflows of client funds since 2007.
+Asset manager Legg Mason Inc (LM.N) said on Friday quarterly profit soared more than 42 percent, topping expectations, as the company reported its first quarterly net inflows of client funds since 2007.

-Although some flow trends remained negative, the results could ease pressure on Legg Mason.
-The company is searching for a new chief executive and its board includes activist investor Nelson Peltz, known for breaking up companies.

-Speaking publicly for the first time since taking over as interim CEO earlier this month, Legg Mason sales chief Joseph Sullivan said on a webcast the company is "committed to the affiliate model" but has sold affiliates and made other structural changes in the past.

 Assets under management stood at $650.7 billion at September 30, up from $631.8 billion at June 30, driven by market appreciation of $20.7 billion and net inflows of $200 million of client funds, Legg Mason said.